 Contracts are mutual promises between two parties.
 You, the homeowner, will be asked to pledge to pay for services and materials required for the job.
 A written contract will spell out how the work should be done, the materials to be used, and the payments.
 No matter what the size of the contract, always put it in writing.
 A written contract will help you to enforce the agreement if anything goes wrong.
 Even if the contractor is someone you know, this is a business relationship and you should treat it that way.
 If you don't understand a term or provision, ask for an explanation before you sign.

 A home improvement contract must contain the name, address, and MHIC license number of the contractor.
-If a salesperson sold or solicited the job, the contract must also contain the salesperson’s license number.
+If a salesperson sold or solicited the job, the contract must also contain the name and license number for each salesperson involved.

-Each home improvement contract must contain a notice that gives the telephone number and website of the MHIC and states, “each contractor and subcontractor must hold a current MHIC license and anyone can ask MHIC about a contractor or subcontractor."
-The address for MHIC is 500 North Calvert Street, Baltimore, Maryland 21202.
-The telephone numbers are 410-230-6309 and 1-888-218-5925.
+Each home improvement contract must contain a notice that gives the telephone number and website of the MHIC and states, “each contractor must hold a current MHIC license, and anyone can ask MHIC about a contractor.”
+The address for MHIC is 1100 N. Eutaw St., Room 121, Baltimore, Maryland 21201.
+The telephone numbers are 410-230-6231 and 1-888-218-5925.
 MHIC’s website.

-Every home improvement contract must also contain the following notice:
+MHIC regulations require that every home improvement contract contain the following notice:

-The Maryland Home Improvement Commission administers the Guaranty Fund which may compensate homeowners for certain actual losses caused by acts or omissions of licensed contractors; and
+1. The Maryland Home Improvement Commission administers the Guaranty Fund, which may compensate homeowners for certain actual losses caused by acts or omissions of licensed contractors; and

 Dates and Description